letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

 # Potential Improvement

 As this is just a small project, there are many ways to improve this further.
 Some can be:
-- Add more fields to the data, such as gradiometer, ocular channel, EMG, ... to help filter the artifacts in the data
+- Add more fields to the data, such as gradiometer, ocular channel, EMG, ... to help filter the artifacts in the data.
-- Try band-pass filter instead of high-pass filter
+- Try band-pass filter instead of high-pass filter.
-- Try to add Norch filter
+- Try to add Norch filter.
 - Experiment with other Wavelet family function, such as TODO:
 - Use other signal processing algorithms, such as SSP, TODO:
-- Choose the ICA demonstrates the artifacts manually instead of automatically, since if we had domain knowledge, it could have been much better
+- Choose the ICA demonstrates the artifacts manually instead of automatically, since if we had domain knowledge, it could have been much better.
-- Experiment with ARIMA family model
+- Experiment with ARIMA family model.
-- Use a more sophisticated DL architecture, such as LSTM, transformer, VGGNet, ...
+- Use a more sophisticated DL architecture, such as LSTM, transformer, VGGNet,...

-# References

-1. Vu, T. (2017, Jun 30). *MLinear Discriminant Analysis*.
-Tiep Vu’s Blog. https://machinelearningcoban.com/2017/06/30/lda/
-2. Tharwat, A., Gaber, T., Ibrahim, A., & Hassanien, A. E. (2017).
-Linear discriminant analysis: A detailed tutorial. *AI Communications*, 30(2), 169–190. https://doi.org/10.3233/AIC-170729
-3. Vu, T. (2017, February 24). *Multi-layer Perceptron và Backpropagation*.
-Tiep Vu’s Blog. https://machinelearningcoban.com/2017/02/24/mlp/
-4. Kalirane, M. (2023, April 5). *Gradient Descent vs. Backpropagation: What’s the Difference?
-Analytics Vidhya*. https://www.analyticsvidhya.com/blog/2023/01/gradient-descent-vs-backpropagation-whats-the-difference/